Optimal investment and consumption with forward preferences and uncertain parameters: Introduction

-The major differences which differentiate this paper from \cite{Kallblad_2018}, which is the only work so far in the literature on the robust forward preferences, are the consumption component, model uncertainty setting, and methodology.
-In this paper, in addition to investment decision, we consider as well the consumption decision for the agent; in \cite{Kallblad_2018}, the agent only chooses the best and robust investment strategy.
-The model uncertainty in this paper arises directly from the drift and volatility processes for the risky stocks in the financial market; in \cite{Kallblad_2018}, they studied the Knightian uncertainty, which is for the ambiguity on the probability measure.
-Due to the differences in the model uncertainty setting, the methodologies of this paper and \cite{Kallblad_2018} are different; \cite{Kallblad_2018} approaches the problem from the duality perspective, while this paper deals with the primal problem directly using the tools of ODEs and infinite horizon BSDEs.
+As the first contribution, the paper addresses the technical challenges arising from general investment portfolio constraints in the context of financial market incompleteness.
+It provides a new PDE characterization and a novel semi-explicit construction of the saddle-point, which is then utilized to construct optimal investment and consumption strategies along with worst-case parameters.
+See Theorem \ref{prop:SPDE}.
+One of the major difficulties in constructing the saddle-point is establishing the continuity of the optimal investment strategy as an optimal response map to the admissible parameters, which is further compounded by the presence of general investment portfolio constraints.

+Our second contribution is a more explicit construction of the forward investment and consumption preferences under the constant relative risk aversion (CRRA) assumption.
+Due to the homothetic assumption, the characterizing PDE reduces to an ODE.
+We further provide a sufficient condition for the solvability of the corresponding characterizing equation.
+A key finding is that to guarantee the existence of forward preferences, a parameter condition between the initial investment preference and the forward consumption preference must be satisfied (see Proposition \ref{theorem:new_theorem_1}).
+Essentially, it requires that the forward consumption preference must be dominated by the corresponding initial investment preference.
+For example, a decreasing forward consumption preference will satisfy such a requirement.
+In general, we show that the long-term behavior of the forward consumption preference must exhibit a decreasing trend.

-This paper is organized as follows.
-Section 2 specifies the financial market model, with general investment portfolio constraints and model uncertainty.
-Section 3 introduces the robust forward investment and consumption preferences for the risk-averse and ambiguity-averse agent, and represents the preferences by the SPDE; Section 4 constructs the CRRA type robust forward investment and consumption preferences, and solves the robust optimal investment and consumption strategies by the ODEs and infinite horizon BSDE, in both cases with drift and volatility uncertainty, and with only drift uncertainty.
-This paper concludes in Section 5.
-All figures are relegated after the reference list.
+This paper is structured as follows: Section 2 specifies the financial market model, incorporating general investment portfolio constraints and model uncertainty.
+Sections 3 and 4 introduce the robust forward investment and consumption preferences, and represent these preferences by the characterizing PDE.
+Section 5 constructs the CRRA-type robust forward investment and consumption preferences, solving for the robust optimal investment and consumption strategies through an ODE.
+The conclusion is presented in Section 6.
+All proofs are provided in the appendix.}